-February 26,
+Feb ruary 26,

 2015

-Cash and cash equivalents \$ 238.7
+Cash and cash equivalents \$ 238.8

 Receivables from broker-dealers, clearing organizations, customers and

-related-broker dealers 696.8
+related-broker dealers 696.7

 Accrued commissions receivable, net 93.6

 Fixed assets, net 58.0

-Other assets 189.5
+Other assets 189.2

 Assets held for sale 208.3

 Short-term borrowings (70.0)

 Accrued compensation (141.7)

 Payables to broker-dealers, clearing organizations, customers and related

 broker-dealers (641.5)

-Accounts payable, accrued and other liabilities (154.6)
+Accounts payable, accrued and other liabilities (165.0)

 Notes payable and collateralized borrowings (255.3)

 Liabilities held for sale (175.5)

 Pre-existing noncontrolling interest (2.1)

 Finite-lived intangible assets:

-Non-compete agreement 15.5
+Non-compete agreement 15.4

-Technology 38.1
+Technology 39.2

-Customer relationships 105.2
+Customer relationships 163.7

 Acquired intangibles 6.7

 Infinite-lived intangible assets:

-Trade name 116.3
+Trade name 92.1

-Goodwill 453.5
+Goodwill 428.9

 Total \$ 779.5

-The following unaudited pro forma summary presents consolidated information of the Company as if the acquisition of GFI had occurred on January 1, 2014.
+The following unaudited pro forma summary presents consolidated information of the Company as if the acquisition of GFI had occurred on January 1, 2014, and as if the Company owns 67% of GFI from the date of acquisition.
 The unaudited pro forma results are not indicative of operations that would have been achieved, nor are they indicative of future results of operations.
 The unaudited pro forma results do not reflect any potential cost savings or other operations efficiencies that could result from the acquisition.
-In addition, the unaudited pro forma condensed combined financial information does not include any adjustments in respect of certain expenses recorded in the GFI financial statements that were associated with non-recurring events unrelated to the acquisition and does not include any adjustments in respect of any potential future sales of assets.
-However, the unaudited pro forma results below for the three months ended March 31, 2015 does include non-recurring pro forma adjustments directly related to the acquisition which mainly consisted of: (a) Prior to the acquisition, GFI had entered into an agreement with the CME Group Inc. ("CME") for CME to acquire GFI.
+In addition, the unaudited pro forma condensed combined financial information does not include any adjustments in respect of certain expenses recorded in the GFI financial statements that were associated with non-recurring events unrelated to the acquisition (for example, a \$121.6 million charge related to the impairment of goodwill) and does not include any adjustments in respect of any potential future sales of assets.
+However, the unaudited pro forma results below for the six months ended June 30, 2015 do include non-recurring pro forma adjustments directly related to the acquisition which mainly consisted of: (a) Prior to the acquisition, GFI had entered into an agreement with the CME Group Inc. ("CME") for CME to acquire GFI.
 The CME transaction was terminated and as a result, GFI incurred breakage costs of approximately \$24.7 million; (b) Severance and compensation restructuring charges of \$22.2 million incurred by GFI; and (c) The aggregate of BGC's and GFI's professional fees incurred which totaled \$24.9 million.